BastiaanBergman/tabel/README.rst

 3 rows ['<U4', '<f8', '|b1']

-Alternatively, Tabels can be setup from dictionaries, numpy arrays, pandas DataFrames and even single values, or no data at all.
-See the :ref:`Initialization` for more examples.
-Database connectors usually return data as a list of records, the module provides a convenience function to transpose this into a list of columns :py:mod:`tabel.T`.
-Finally, data can be red from file:
+Alternatively, Tabels can be setup from dictionaries, numpy arrays, pandas DataFrames, or no data at all.
+Database connectors usually return data as a list of records, the module provides a convenience function to transpose this into a list of columns.
-:ref:`Reading`.

 slice
 -----